mattboran/CudaRT/README.md

 This CUDA-Accelerated Path Tracer was written by Tudor Matei Boran for CS-GA: 3801 - GPU Programming for the Fall 2018 semester at NYU Courant

-Eventually, the script to unpack and compile this program will be included in this GitHub repository.
-Until then, use the following instructions to compile and run this software.

-On a Linux device,

-To compile this program, unzip ./CudaRT.tar.gz to a directory with

-`$ tar xzvh ./CudaRt.tar.gz`

-then

-`$ cd CudaRT/Release`

-then
+To compile, you need CMake and libraries for OpenGL, GLFW, and glew3 installed.
+Conditional compilation will be included in a future release where CMake will compile a command-line only version of this program without these dependencies.

+Clone this repository, and `cd CudaRT`

+Create a folder called `build` with `mkdir build` and `cd build`

-`make all`
+Then run `cmake ..` and `make all`

 To run this program, the following pattern should be used while still in the `CudaRT/Release` directory `./CudaRT <parameters>`